-Terreiro do Paço, the majestic square by the river has been embracing the visitors to the city for centuries and is the ideal place to start a tour of Lisbon.
+Terreiro do Paço, the majestic square by the river has been embracing visitors to the city for centuries and is the ideal place to start a tour of Lisbon.
 Here you will find a Tourist Office, the stops for Sightseeing Tour Buses and for the Historical Trams that will take you up and downhill through narrow streets for a memorable 45-minute ride.

 The statue of King Joseph I on horseback stands in the middle of the square as a guardian of the city.
 During his reign, in 1755, Lisbon was hit by a devastating earthquake, in 1755.
 The earthquake was followed by a tsunami and a fire), which destroyed most of the city and the old Royal Palace that once stood here.

 Under the supervision of the King’s Prime minister (the Marques de Pombal) the square was renamed Praça do Comércio.
 All area behind this square was rebuilt as a grid of 48 streets ending in two other squares: the Rossio (with its beautiful fountains, the National Theatre and a majestic column in the center) and Praça da Figueira a less elegant square but with a great view of the Castle.

 Photo © IQCruising

 The Baixa used to be the main shopping district of Lisbon, but as the city expanded it is now on the way uphill to Bairro Alto that you will find the best of high-end shops

 Reaching Largo do Chiado it becomes obvious why the outdoor sitting of two coffee shops become so popular.
-These are ideal fro cruise travelers to have a rest, before venturing up to visit one of the most interesting churches in Lisbon – Igreja de S. Roque.
+These are ideal fro cruise travelers to have a rest, before venturing up to visit the Igreja de S. Roque one of the most interesting churches in Lisbon.
 After this church, don’t miss the view from Miradouro de S. Pedro de Alcantara.

 From here you can take the Elevator da Gloria to go down to Restauradores or walk back.
-Another tip: instead of walling up to Chiado, take the elevator up and then walk down.
+Another tip: instead of walking up to Chiado, take the elevator up and then walk down.